Niazi Mostafa

+Niazi Mostafa (نيازي مصطفى) was an Egyptian film director.
+Mostafa was born on 11 November 1911 in the city of Asyut, Khedivate of Egypt to a Sudanese father and Turkish mother.
+Mostafa would complete his university studies in Germany and joined the German Film Institute, he then returned to Egypt to work as an editor at Studio Misr.

 Egyptian Cinema

-Egyptian movie critic Samīr Farīd wrote that Mostafa was one of "[t]he most important directors in the history of Egyptian cinema".
+Egyptian movie critic Samīr Farīd wrote that Mostafa was one of "The most important directors in the history of Egyptian cinema".

-In 1936, he directed several promotional documentaries for Egypt Bank group companies.
+In 1936, he directed several promotional documentaries for Banque Misr group companies.